Intrinsic Image Transfer for Illumination Manipulation: Abstract

 \section{Abstract}

-This paper presents a novel intrinsic image transfer (IIT) algorithm for illumination manipulation, which creates a local image translation between two illumination surfaces.
-This model is built on an optimization-based framework consisting of three photo-realistic losses defined on the sub-layers factorized by an intrinsic image decomposition.
-We illustrate that all losses can be reduced without the necessity of taking an intrinsic image decomposition under the well-known spatial-varying illumination illumination-invariant reflectance prior knowledge.
-Moreover, with a series of relaxations, all of them can be directly defined on images, giving a closed-form solution for image illumination manipulation.
-This new paradigm differs from the prevailing Retinex-based algorithms, as it provides an implicit way to deal with the per-pixel image illumination.
-We finally demonstrate its versatility and benefits to the illumination-related tasks such as illumination compensation, image enhancement, and high dynamic range (HDR) image compression, and show the high-quality results on natural image datasets.
+This paper presents a novel intrinsic image transfer (IIT) algorithm for image illumination manipulation, which creates a local image translation between two illumination surfaces.
+This model is built on an optimization-based framework composed of illumination, reflectance and content photo-realistic losses, respectively.
+Each loss is firstly defined on the corresponding sub-layers factorized by an intrinsic image decomposition and then reduced under the well-known spatial-varying illumination illumination-invariant reflectance prior \\knowledge.
+We illustrate that all losses, with the aid of an ``exemplar'' image, can be directly defined on images without the necessity of taking an intrinsic image decomposition, thereby giving a closed-form solution to image illumination manipulation.
+We also demonstrate its versatility and benefits to several illumination-related tasks: illumination compensation, image enhancement and tone mapping, and high dynamic range (HDR) image compression, and show their high-quality results on natural image datasets.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{